-I’ve been living in Bali for two months now and this morning was the first time I went for a hike.
-The road up Campuhan ridge was so peaceful and beautiful, it inspired me to create a travel section on my blog!
+I’ve been living in Ubud, Bali for two months now and this morning was the first time I went for a hike.
+The road up to Campuhan Ridge Walk was so peaceful and beautiful, that it inspired me to create a travel section on my blog!

-The seed for the blog was planted when I was looking for directions to Campuhan ridge.
-There are a few articles online but I didn’t find them too helpful, so I’ve prepared a guide for you how to get to Campuhan ridge using the photos I took to guide you!
+The seed for the blog was planted when I was looking for directions to Campuhan Ridge Walk.
+There are a few articles online but I didn’t find them too helpful, so I’ve prepared a guide for you on how to get to Campuhan Ridge using the photos I took to guide you.

 Let’s use the Ubud market as our starting point.
-Walk West (or as you exit the market onto the main road, Jalan Ubud Raya, you go left) towards Penestanan/the bridge/Bintang supermarket.
+Walk West towards Penestanan/the bridge/Bintang supermarket. or as you exit the Ubud market onto the main road, Jalan Ubud Raya, you go left.

 Now take the road going right, DOWN the stairs (not over the bridge, but under it).
 The stairs will go up a little and for the next few metres the road will be a little uneven.
 Don’t worry, soon enough it will even out into a nice paved road.

-For the next 2/3km, enjoy the scenery, it really is beautiful up there.
+For the next 2/3km, enjoy the scenery – it really is beautiful up there.
 The road slightly tilts uphill all the way, but it’s not hard, plus it makes the way back much nicer if you’re tired!
 However, even though it’s an easy trek, you will still get super sweaty from the heat, so wear something that won’t show those wet patches…

 I would recommend going off-path wherever you like, there are some great places that aren’t on the main road – good for photoshoots in tall grass!
 I went up a steep hill off-path and had a lovely meditation overlooking the gorgeous fields.